 Was he?
 Nathaniel glanced doubtfully down at his coat and waistcoat.

 Oh yes.
 Right.
-He was spattered with mud and was all-over grimy.
+He was spattered with mud and all-over grimy.

 This was due to a cracked carriage wheel.
-After crawling on the ground and hammering things, being covered in dirt was inevitable.
+He’d been stopped on the road for hours as the repair was carried out.
+After crawling on the ground and hammering things about, being covered in dirt was inevitable.

 But he had learned long ago not to speak to his father of things like cracked wheels—or thrown horseshoes, runaway horses, or thieves who didn’t realize Nathaniel carried a pistol.
 When one traveled the length and breadth of England buying and selling horses, one had to be prepared for unusual occurrences.
 Still, it was best if Sir William thought everything went smoothly on Nathaniel’s journeys.